Data Encryption: Safeguarding Information in the Digital Age

 In an era where data breaches and cyberattacks are increasingly sophisticated, data encryption has become a cornerstone of digital security.
 By converting data into unreadable code, encryption ensures that sensitive information remains secure, even if accessed by unauthorised parties.
-Beyond its technical significance, encryption plays a critical role in meeting compliance requirements and building trust with stakeholders.
+Moreover, beyond its technical significance, encryption plays a critical role in meeting compliance requirements and building trust with stakeholders.

 What is Data Encryption?